Sorted header abstract pattern

 Everyone needs to choose which fund to be in, so which is the best fund for you?
 It's important to pick your fund based on important criteria (not just because it's a familiar brand or something).
 If you didn’t actively choose a fund when you started in KiwiSaver, the government did this for you by putting you into one of nine “default” funds.
 This was to get you started, until you got around to making a choice yourself.
 But how do you pick one?

 Yes, along with growing a nest egg for retirement, buying a first home is one of the goals that KiwiSaver is made for.
 Part of the purpose of KiwiSaver is to help us grow assets, and one way is by using it for a first-home withdrawal when you've built up some money in it.
-The second way is through a KiwiSaver First Home Grant, which could give you as much as $10,000 more for a home.
 Find out more here

 KiwiSaver is designed for two things: buying a first home and growing a nest egg for retirement.
 When times get tough, you can withdraw to keep food on the table and pay your living expenses.
 But typically it's not for repaying debt like credit cards, fines or infringement notices, debt collection agency bills, hire purchase debt for non-essential living expenses, holidays, or even travel to visit a sick relative.
 Here's how a hardship withdrawal works.